B-Sense Quick Start

 - the B-Sense Account Setup page and the access details shown there

-Use the current B-Sense Account Setup page as the source of truth for the values you should enter.
+Use the B-Sense Account Setup page for the latest values.

 If you configure xDrip+ Cloud Upload for B-Sense Cloud, the Base API URL follows this format: